Tirthraj-chavan/git-github/README.md

 # git-github
-Started to learn github with this repository
+Started to learn github with this repository.
+This is just for learning purpose.